justburner/SE_Anima/README.md

 ## Documentation ##

-Documentation is available by opening `Anima.chm`.
+Documentation is available by opening `Documentation/html/index.html` with your browser.

-HTML documentation may be available if requested.

 ## How to install it ##